-The following commonly-used doctrinal statement would be a useful summary of what we believe:
+The following commonly-used doctrinal statement is a useful summary:

 - The divine inspiration and infallibility of Holy Scripture, as originally given, and its supreme authority in all matters of faith and conduct.